solana-labs/solana/book/src/persistent-account-storage.md

 The [fork selection algorithm](fork-selection.md), eventually selects a fork that is committed as a root fork.
 No further rollback to the root fork is possible.
-When a fork is picked as a root fork, it is combined with a direct descendant.
-All other direct descendants and forks derived from them can be cleaned up.
+When a fork is picked as a root fork, it is populated from all of its parents.
+If any of those parents become unreachable as a result, they can be cleaned up.

 Three possible options exist